 Where to Eat

 Dubrovnik can be a minefield of overpriced and tourist-trap restaurants offering depressingly mediocre food as well as fine dining establishments and authentic local restaurants that offer great quality food.
 For those in the know, it is easy to choose a good place to eat.
 Unfortunately, I am not the one who can give any advice on this.
 For me, restaurants in Dubrovnik are overpriced and I can not really afford them so I stay away from this kind of experience.
 When I’m in the town, I usually have pizza and beer in one of the Stradun restaurants, mainly because I like to watch the world go by.
-It usually cost me about 150 HRK and I put up with it as it is just for one day.
+It usually costs me about 150 HRK and I put up with it as it is just for one day.
 If I stay for more than a day in the town, I cook my own meals.